What are Institutes of Technology?

 There are currently 12 IoTs with plans to open another eight over the coming years.
 Each IoT covers an area or subregion to focus on plugging local skills gaps and supporting employment opportunities in that area.
 They were selected following a competition and involve more than 40 FE providers, around 60 leading employers and 18 universities.
 IoTs currently operate from more than 50 sites across England.

 Currently there are IoTs in Black Country and the Marches, Greater Birmingham and Solihull, Lincolnshire, North East, South Central, South West, Swindon and Wilshire, West of England and Yorkshire and the Humber.
-There are also 3 in London; East London, West London and London City, which should be opening soon.
+There are also 3 in London; East London, West London and London City.